Standard terms and conditions

 2.9 Changes to personal or organisation details: Please tell us as soon as you can about any changes to your personal details (including your residential or email address, telephone or facsimile numbers, legal status or capacity), rights in respect of any account, or any other change affecting your relationship with us.
 If you are an organisation, or operate a business, you must let us know as soon as there are any changes to your beneficial owners (unless you are a listed company or Crown entity), registered office or any other information we have asked for.
 This information will only be corrected once we receive it.

-2.10 Instructing us: We can, in our discretion, accept instructions by post, telephone, facsimile, email, secure messaging via BNZ internet banking, or any other means from you, your Authorised Signatory or attorney.
+2.10 Instructing us: We can, in our discretion, accept instructions by post, telephone, facsimile, email, secure messaging via BNZ internet banking, video banking, or any other means from you, your Authorised Signatory or attorney.
 You authorise us to act, and acknowledge that we will rely on those instructions.
 We are not required to take additional steps to verify instructions made using a password, PIN or Voice Identification, regardless of any existing Account Operating Authorities.

 2.11 Declining instructions: We can decline to act on instructions where we consider that we have a good reason to do so (for example, where acting on such instructions might result in a breach of the law, the instructions are unclear or contradictory, or we suspect that the instructions are unauthorised, forged or fraudulent).